Net Zero Labs

 Leading by Example

 NREL's campuses are research instruments that demonstrate living laboratories, and those facilities have some of the highest energy demands in the country.
-Although NREL already has several sustainable and net-zero buildings on its Colorado campuses, our team aspires to full net-zero energy status.
+Although NREL already has several sustainable and net-zero buildings on its Colorado campuses, our team aspires to full net-zero emissions operations.
 If we can achieve net-zero emissions and carbon neutrality in these complex, energy-intensive facilities, we can do the same within others across the country.

-The NZL pilot will provide a path forward for organizations with large emissions footprints as well as a springboard for innovation to achieve decarbonization.
+Our net-zero approach provides a path forward for organizations with large emissions footprints as well as a springboard for innovation to achieve decarbonization.
 It will also launch partnerships critical to the net-zero transition and the communities it will serve.

 Terminology